Preserving Hong Kong's Vanishing Martial Arts

 Kung fu is under threat in the very city that gave the world Bruce Lee.
 Can an ambitious new digital project preserve some of its arcane forms or even revive interest in it among a new generation?

-“The waters of the Yangtze roll to the east, heroes come and go like foam on the waves.” —The Romance of the Three Kingdoms, Luo Guanzhong
+“The waters of the Yangtze roll to the east, heroes come and go like foam on the waves.” — The Romance of the Three Kingdoms, Luo Guanzhong

 There are a couple of time-honored ways to find a kung fu master, cinema teaches us.
 You can begin a journey of a thousand miles with a single step, climb a misty mountain, and pluck a chrysanthemum to drop into the palm of your intended sifu.
 Or, you take a beating on the stone steps of a monastery and show up the next morning to stand vigil under the crabapple trees.
 Again and again with the beating and the vigils until one day the gate creaks open and wordlessly you follow your new master inside.

-But finding the sifu of Jiang Xi Bamboo Forest Praying Mantis kung fu — a fighting style inspired by the movements of the predatory insect — turns out to be way easier.
+But finding the sifu of Jiangxi Bamboo Forest Praying Mantis kung fu — a fighting style inspired by the movements of the predatory insect — turns out to be way easier.
 It costs less than $100 by taxi from Hong Kong Island’s banking district.
 From there, you drive through an undersea tunnel into the glass and concrete cacophony of the Kowloon peninsula, and then follow the articulated trucks north along one of the highways that carve through the Nine Dragons range after which Kowloon is called, and into the New Territories.

-Despite its beckoning, adventurous sounding name, the New Territories is, in reality, a 952 square kilometer buffer of suburban housing developments, scrap yards and scrub-covered hills between Hong Kong and China proper.
+Despite its beckoning, adventurous sounding name, the New Territories is, in reality, a 952-sq-km buffer of suburban housing developments, scrap yards and scrub-covered hills between Hong Kong and China proper.
 Here, the skyscrapers cede to pylons piercing the mist, and abandoned shipping containers rust among thickets of bamboo.
 At the end of one country road is Wo Hang village.
-And next to its post office, in a nylon track suit and waving through the drizzle, is sifu Lee Chun-lam: head of the Jiang Xi Bamboo Forest Praying Mantis dynasty and master of the unicorn dance.
+And next to its post office, in a nylon track suit and waving through the drizzle, is sifu Lee Chun-lam: head of the Jiangxi Bamboo Forest Praying Mantis dynasty and master of the unicorn dance.

-On a walk around Wo Hang, taking in a community hall hung with red banners for his son’s marriage, 68-year-old Lee recalls the unicorn dances here that would be performed at weddings, new year celebrations, and other auspicious occasions.
+On a walk around Wo Hang, taking in a community hall hung with red banners for his son’s marriage, 68-year-old Lee recalls the unicorn dances here that would be performed at weddings, New Year celebrations, and other auspicious occasions.
 They first stirred his interest in kung fu.
 Men would don papier mâché unicorn heads and caper to cymbals, flashing tongues and shaking silk tails as neighbors lit firecrackers.
 “When I was kid, there was nothing to play with, and I was intrigued when I heard there were unicorns out and about.
 I was attracted by how animated and like animals they were,” Lee tells TIME.

 Unicorn dances, and the form of Praying Mantis kung fu that Lee mastered, came to Hong Kong by way of the Hakka, a migrant people.
-Many landless Hakka — the word literally means “guest families” — settled in what is now the New Territories about 300 years ago.
+Many landless Hakka — the word literally means guest families — settled in what is now the New Territories about 300 years ago.
 As a minority ethnic group in often hostile territory they relied on their fighting skills to survive.
-Martial arts was so embedded in their culture that when Lee — a tenth generation Hakka settler in Wo Hang — was growing up almost everyone studied kung fu.
+Martial arts was so embedded in their culture that when Lee — a 10th generation Hakka settler in Wo Hang — was growing up almost everyone studied kung fu.

 Today, things are very different.
-Hong Kong has reared three generations of martial arts stars — from the legendary “Little Dragon” Bruce Lee (no relation) and Shaolin Master Killer Gordon Liu, to Jackie Chan and Crouching Tiger Chow Yun-fat, to Donnie Yen of Star Wars: Rogue One.
+Hong Kong has reared three generations of martial-arts stars — from the legendary “Little Dragon” Bruce Lee (no relation) and Shaolin Master Killer’s Gordon Liu, to Jackie Chan and Crouching Tiger Hidden Dragon’s Chow Yun-fat, to Donnie Yen of Star Wars: Rogue One.
 But the kung fu that has a cult cinematic following the world over, and continues to inspire legions of mixed martial arts fighters, faces multiple threats back home.

 Lee is one of the rare Hong Kong masters whose variant of kung fu is managing to survive — just about.
 Although Wo Hang’s remote location means he currently has just eight disciples, some of those disciples have taken on acolytes of their own in the city and there are a couple more Bamboo Forest Praying Mantis masters in Hong Kong besides him.
 Once a week, he also crosses the border to teach a class in the nearby mainland Chinese city of Shenzhen.